 - Create an affiliate marketing program and pay third parties for sending traffic and buyers to your website.

-- Be active on third party community sites and forums (LinkedIn, Facebook, Reddit, etc.).
+- Be active on third party community sites and forums and groups (LinkedIn, Facebook, Reddit, Quora etc.).
 You must be a sincere contributor and helper to build trust with people looking for information and assistance.
 Promoting your product takes a back seat.

 - Host an Ask Me Anything (AMA) live chat on your website or social channels with an acknowledged expert in your field.
 If you don’t feel comfortable doing live events you can also do podcasts and share them on your social channels and those of your partners.

 - People love you when you can introduce them to useful contacts.
 Can you help your LinkedIn or real life contacts by introducing them to each other or to new suppliers and sources of information?
 They won’t forget you.